* Please note this list has how been superseded by the one on the Best Albums of the Years page *

 15 | Michael Finnissy – The History of Photography in Sound

 Completely immersed?
 Check.
 Out of my depth?
 Pretty much.
 But then, it’s hard not to find oneself lost—in both senses of the word—listening to Finnissy’s 5½-hour magnum opus for solo piano, yet that only makes the experience all the more exhilarating.
-Everything about this release is extreme: Finnissy’s relentless compositional invention, Ian Pace’s frankly flabbergasting technique, & his fascinating book-length programme notes—which, once you make it past your tl;dr gag reflex are phenomenally useful.
-It’s an astounding, revelatory work, & this release is nothing less than a milestone in the history of both composition & recorded music.
+Everything about this release is extreme: Finnissy’s relentless compositional invention, Ian Pace’s frankly flabbergasting technique, and his fascinating book-length programme notes—which, once you make it past your tl;dr gag reflex are phenomenally useful.
+It’s an astounding, revelatory work, and this release is nothing less than a milestone in the history of both composition and recorded music.
 Essential.